ACMStanley/blog/_posts/2023-04-05-async-iterator-assumptions.md

 The pseudocode above shows a generator that opens a data pipeline, and transforms each datum that comes through the pipeline into a string.
 The `finally` block defines the cleanup, which closes the pipeline.
 The intended use is that once we are done with this transformer, we call `return()`, signalling it to close the pipeline.

 The happy path to this example is that data is coming through quickly and consistently; after calling `return()` the next time some data comes through, the pipeline will be closed.
-But what about in the case where `return()` is called, and no data comes for another hour? or no data ever comes through again? the pipeline will remain open indefinitely.
+But what about in the case where `return()` is called, and no data comes for another hour?
+Or no data ever comes through again?
+The pipeline will remain open indefinitely.
 Depending on the application, this could be a one way ticket to memory leak town; population: you.

 ## Conclusion